zhufuyi/sponge_doc/en/microservice-development-mysql.md

 <br>

-**(4) Running the Target Microservice**
+**(4) Running the Target GRPC Service**

-If you use microservices created with sponge, execute the command `make run` to run the target microservice, and for other target microservices, run the microservice in the same way as the target microservice.
+If you use grpc service created with sponge, execute the command `make run` to run the target grpc service, if the grpc service was not created using sponge, start the grpc service according to the actual command.

 <br>

 ### 🏷Configuring the Service

-The created microservice code includes various components, some of which are disabled by default.
+The created grpc service code includes various components, some of which are disabled by default.
 You can enable and configure these components as needed in the configuration file `configs/service-name.yml`, which contains detailed explanations.

 > [!tip] You can replace, add your own components (grpc interceptors), or remove unnecessary components in the service code by modifying the code file `internal/server/grpc.go`.